Actor Kevin Spacey to face 7 additional sex charges in UK

 The prosecuting authority approved the charges following “a review of the evidence gathered by the Metropolitan Police in its investigation,” said Rosemary Ainslie, head of the CPS Special Crime Division.

-In a July court appearance, Spacey, 63, denied charges of sexually assaulting three men a decade or more ago.
-That plea related to four counts of sexual assault and one count of causing a person to engage in penetrative sexual activity without consent.
+Spacey, a double Academy Award winner, has already pleaded not guilty to charges that he sexually assaulted three men between 2004 and 2015 when he was the artistic director at the Old Vic theater in London.

-Judge Mark Wall set a date of June 6, 2023, for the trial to start and said it would last three to four weeks.
+His trial is due to start on June 6, 2023 and last for three to four weeks.
 It is likely to be at the Old Bailey, the venue for Britain’s highest-profile criminal trials.

-The Oscar-wining actor ran London’s Old Vic theater between 2004 and 2015.
+He also faces a Dec.
+16 court hearing on the new charges.

 Spacey, who has addresses in London and the U.S., was granted bail and allowed to return to the United States after a preliminary hearing in June.